FilipMalczak/dali/README.md

 - `ToString` - mixin that provides customizable implementation of toString() method
 - `Builder` - mixin that provides lombok-style builders
+- `Copy` - mixin that provides shallow copy() method

 ### WIP

+- `Wither` - create copies of object with modified fields
 - `Proxy` - it is intended to provide wrapper type that can use method interceptors, thus opening the way to observable objects and AOP.

 ### ToDo

+- `DeepCopy` - similiar to `Copy` but does full object tree traversal
 - `EqualsAndHashCode` - mixin similiar to Lombok-style annotation
 - integration with [poodinis](https://github.com/mbierlee/poodinis)
 - scavenge package scan from [ioc](https://github.com/FilipMalczak/ioc)